waku-waku/oauth-bearer-webapi/README.md

 # oauth-bearer-webapi

-This WebAPI is on an OAuth2.0 Authorization Bearer Token Usage."
+This WebAPI is on an OAuth2.0 Authorization Bearer Token Usage.

 ## custom
 https://openid-foundation-japan.github.io/draft-ietf-oauth-v2.ja.html